JorgeBS94/RepData_PeerAssessment1/PA1_template.md

 ### 2. Devise a strategy for filling in all of the missing values in the dataset.

-**A. We try as strategy replacing the NAs by the mean of that day:**
+**1. We try as strategy replacing the NAs by the mean of that day:**

 To do so, we will use the activity dataframe, group it by the "date" variable and then compute the mean number of steps each day.
 Then, we will merge the resulting dataframe with activity in order to obtain a column with the mean number of steps each day.
 Having the correct dimensions, we will substitute the NA values in activity by the corresponding mean values calculated.